enzoMiller/enzoMiller.github.io/_posts/2020-05-20-optimal-control.md

 \\[
    0 =  \partial_t V (t,x) + Q x^2 + A x \partial_x V (t,x) - \frac{N^{-1}}{4} (B \partial_x V(t,x))^2, \qquad V(T,x) = P x^2.
 \\]
-At this point you could say : "I'm not solving this !".
-But do not worry, here we are lucky.
+At this point you could say : "I'm not solving this !
+Too boring !".
+Yes but do not worry, here we are lucky.
 Try this [ansatz](https://en.wikipedia.org/wiki/Ansatz) for the value function :
 \\[
   V(t,x) = K_t x^2,
 \\]